valerisuleo/testing-angular-app/README.md

 It's the practice of writing code to test our code and then run those test in automated way.

 Imagine we have this function somewhere in our application.
-It's base calculating `fun` and based on some conditions return a different value.
+It's base calculating `fn` and based on some conditions return a different value.
 Now with _manual testing_ we have to launch the app on the browser and it takes time...

 ```